SueChaplain/draft-guide-onboarding-with-che/README.md

 ```

 ## Adding the OpenShift internal registry with Codewind

-Some of these instructions are adapted from [Adding the OpenShift internal registry with Codewind](https:www.eclipse.org/codewind/openshiftregistry.html).
+**Note:** Parts of the following instructions are adapted from [Adding the OpenShift internal registry with Codewind](https:www.eclipse.org/codewind/openshiftregistry.html).

-**Setting up a service account**
+### Setting up a service account

-In order to move container images in OpenShift you need to [create or identify a service account with sufficient access rights](https:www.eclipse.org/codewind/openshiftregistry.html#setting-up-a-service-account).
+In order to move container images in OpenShift you must [create or identify a service account with sufficient access rights](https:www.eclipse.org/codewind/openshiftregistry.html#setting-up-a-service-account).
 Run the following commands:

 ```
 oc new-project svt-che-proj1